Will Google's Pixel 6 and 6 Pro work with 5G? The answer is complicated

 The Pixel mess

-The 6 Pro starts at around $900 at both Google and Verizon.
+The 6 Pro starts at around $900 from both Google and Verizon.

 AT&T tells CNET something similar.
-When buying directly from them, both the Pixel 6 and 6 Pro will support millimeter-wave and Sub-6 versions of 5G.
+When buying directly from AT&T, both the Pixel 6 and 6 Pro will support millimeter-wave and Sub-6 versions of 5G.
 AT&T's issue?
-Their pricing starts at $740 for the Pixel 6 and $940 for the 6 Pro, both higher than what Google charges for unlocked versions.
-A representative for the carrier did not share a reason as to why its pricing is more expensive.
+Its pricing starts at $740 for the Pixel 6 and $940 for the 6 Pro, both higher than what Google charges for unlocked versions.
+A representative for the carrier did not share a reason why its pricing is more expensive.

 Like its rival, AT&T could not confirm if the unlocked models would work with all flavors of its 5G.